kwur/new-kwur-site/_posts/2008-02-08-subversive-cinema-the-most-amazing-movie-that-was-never-made.md

     </p>

     <p>
-      The <a href="http://www.pimpadelicwonderland.com/lost.html">Wierd World of 70&#8217;s Cinema</a> sums up this lost project best:<br />&#8220;In development from 1974 to 1977, the film was to have featured Orson Welles, David Carradine (hot off the Kung Fu series), Gloria Swanson, Amanda Lear and Salvador Dali as a mad emperor who sits upon a toilet throne.
+      The <a href="http://www.pimpadelicwonderland.com/lost.html">Wierd World of 70’s Cinema</a> sums up this lost project best:<br />“In development from 1974 to 1977, the film was to have featured Orson Welles, David Carradine (hot off the Kung Fu series), Gloria Swanson, Amanda Lear and Salvador Dali as a mad emperor who sits upon a toilet throne.
 With art design by H.R.
-Giger and special effects by Dark Star&#8217;s Dan O&#8217;Bannon who both soon after worked together on <span style="font-style: italic;">Alien</span>.
-Music was to be by Pink Floyd, Tangerine Dream and French prog rockers Magma.&#8221;
+Giger and special effects by Dark Star’s Dan O’Bannon who both soon after worked together on <span style="font-style: italic;">Alien</span>.
+Music was to be by Pink Floyd, Tangerine Dream and French prog rockers Magma.”
     </p>

     <p>
-      According to Jodorowsky:<br />&#8220;The project was sabotaged in Hollywood.
+      According to Jodorowsky:<br />“The project was sabotaged in Hollywood.
 It was French and not American.
-Their message was &#8216;not Hollywood enough&#8217;.
+Their message was ‘not Hollywood enough’.
 There was intrigue, plunder.
 The storyboard was circulated among all the big studios.
 Later, the visual aspect of <span style="font-style: italic;">Star Wars</span> strangely resembled our style.
-To make <span style="font-style: italic;">Alien</span>, they called Moebius [Giraud], Foss, Giger, O&#8217;Bannon, etc. The project signaled to Americans the possibility of making a big show of science-fiction films, outside of the scientific rigor of <span style="font-style: italic;">2001: A Space Odyssey</span>.
-The project of Dune changed our lives.&#8221;
+To make <span style="font-style: italic;">Alien</span>, they called Moebius [Giraud], Foss, Giger, O’Bannon, etc. The project signaled to Americans the possibility of making a big show of science-fiction films, outside of the scientific rigor of <span style="font-style: italic;">2001: A Space Odyssey</span>.
+The project of Dune changed our lives.”
     </p>

     <p>